niraja03/flask/README.md

-🗂️ Agenda: Flask Tutorial for Web Development and Data Science
+🗂️ Flask Tutorial Agenda

+A comprehensive Flask tutorial covering web development concepts, authentication, sessions, APIs, and deployment.

-Introduction to Flask
+1️⃣ Introduction to Flask

 What is Flask?

-Flask vs. Django: A comparison
+Flask vs Django: A comparison

 Setting up a Flask development environment

-Building a Simple Flask Application
+2️⃣ Building a Simple Flask Application

 Creating your first Flask app